 The Giger Museum: dive into the world of Alien

 To tell you the truth, this museum was the main reason we chose the Gruyère region for our Swiss mini road trip.
 One evening while talking to Benoit about the Giger museum, he told me he had never been there!

 In my eyes this museum is one of the most incredible in Switzerland and it suddenly seemed capital to me that Benoit sees it!
 For the record, Hans Ruedi Giger is a Swiss designer, graphic designer and sculptor totally passionate about fantastic worlds.
 Well known in the Swiss art scene, he became known to the general public when he was chosen to create the creature of Alien and the spaceship in Ridley Scott’s mythical film released in 1979.

-HR Giger does not come from the Gruyère region but he fell in love with the area during an exhibition held in the castle.
+HR Giger does not come from the Gruyère region (he comes from Chur in the Graubünden region) but he fell in love with the area during an exhibition held in the castle.
 After that, he bought a house and set up his museum there in 1998.
 HR Giger passed away in Zurich in 2014, but his museum is of course still there and allows visitors to immerse themselves in the artist’s somewhat eccentric world.

 This museum is really one of those places that won’t leave anyone indifferent… it’s strange, surprising, and downright disturbing at times!
 One really wonders what was going through Giger’s mind when he was making some of his works. 😉 We’re far from having “understood” everything but we clearly came out of there totally excited!
 Unfortunately pictures are not allowed inside, so you’ll have to go there to see what we’re talking about!

 - Opening: Schedule varies according to the season.
 In summer it is 10am-6pm from Tuesday to Sunday and in winter it is 1pm-5pm from Tuesday to Friday and 10am-6pm on weekends.